Carbdrox/pimcore-vite-plugin/README.md

 The built assets are located in public/build/** without further configuration.
 The exact position of the file can be found in public/build/manifest.json.

-It is highly recommended using our pimcore-vite-bundle to add this functionality.
+It is highly recommended using our [pimcore-vite-bundle](https://packagist.org/packages/carbdrox/pimcore-vite-bundle) to add this functionality.
-You can find it here ..PACKAGE_URL TO BE DONE.., and install it with `composer require ..`.
+You can find it here [https://packagist.org/packages/carbdrox/pimcore-vite-bundle](https://packagist.org/packages/carbdrox/pimcore-vite-bundle), and install it with `composer require carbdrox/pimcore-vite-bundle`.

 ## Configuration